Future Tech:Stage Braunschweig

 Writes about the future of society, politics, artificial intelligence, surveillance and revolution.

-All programme sessions on the Future‑Tech:Stage Braunschweig can be found in the full programme overview.
+All programme sessions that took part on the Future‑Tech:Stage Braunschweig can found in the full programme overview.

 Supporting Programme